-We reviewed VoD network architectures and mechanisms, as well as relevant models and optimization strategies involved in the design of low-cost solutions during the planning phase of network deployment.
-Proxy-based architectures offer important savings in deployment cost, but their scalability is questionable.
-As it is expected that usage and library size will grow exponentially in the next few years, designs must have the capacity to support significant increases in traffic, streaming, and storage capacity.
-In particular, it becomes difficult to maintain the hit ratio without increasing storage capacity because a larger fraction of file requests are for less popular objects, that is, objects in the heavy tail of the distribution, known as the long tail.
-This not only affects storage and streaming requirements at each location, but makes prefix caching and push-caching more desirable approaches and motivates the development of new file-access models.
+Proxy-based architectures offer important savings in deployment cost, but their scalablity is questionable.
+As it is expected that usage and library size will grow exponentially in the next few years, designs must have the capacity to support significant increases in traffic and streaming and storage capacity.
+In particular, it becomes difficult to maintain the hit ratio without increasing storage capacity because a larger fraction of file requests are for less popular objects, i.e., objects in the heavy tail of the distribution, known as 'the long-tail'.
+This not only affects storage and streaming requirements at each location, but makes prefix caching and push-caching more desirable approches and motivates the development of new file-access models.